3 April, 2024

 How To Get From Hong Kong To Macau By Bus

-If you get seasick easily, a good alternative is to travel to Macau via the Hong Kong-Zhuhai-Macao Bridge (HZMB).
-Those choosing to stay on land can either take public transport to the Hong Kong Port (more details here), then catch a shuttle bus to Macau Port.
+If you get seasick easily, a quicker and cheaper alternative is to take a bus to Macau via the Hong Kong-Zhuhai-Macao Bridge.
+Simply, take public transport to the Hong Kong Port (more details here), then catch a shuttle bus to Macau Port.
 From there you can take public transport to your final destination.
 Alternatively, you can take a cross-boundary coach or hire a cross-boundary car (see the list of cross-boundary hire car operators here) to take you directly from Hong Kong to Macau.

 There are also a number of bus services that can get you straight to your hotel in Macau: